- Describe the benefits of family style dining.

 - Avoid the "clean-your-plate club."
 This forces children to eat more than they may naturally want to.

-- Encourage, but don’t force, the one-bite rule; ask each child is asked to try one bite of all the food offered.
-There is no need to enforce this recommendation if a child is not interested to try a bite.
+- Encourage, but don't force, the one-bite rule; each child is asked to try one bite of all the food offered but not forced to do so.

-Stringent preparation procedures for bottles, whether they contain breast milk or formula, exist to reduce improper preparation and contamination that can cause mild to severe illness.
+Stringent preparation procedures of bottles, whether they contain human breast milk or formula, exist to reduce improper preparation and contamination that can cause mild to severe illnesses.

-Though preparation procedures are not difficult, they can be confusing because there are different procedures for different types of milk (human milk, brands and types of formulas).
+Though preparation procedures are not difficult, they can be confusing because there are unique procedures for different types of milk (human milk, brands and types of formulas).
+The chance of improper preparation is greater when different staff members prepare bottles for feeding.
+Having clear and established routines for bottle preparation will be beneficial for all staff and reduce the chance of improperly preparing and feeding the children in your care.

 Preparing Human Milk